AN ELF’S DAY OFF

 Gildy thought that was probably true.
 Elves are stubbornly independent.
 So when she returned to the nice cool house, she casually asked if Wilma wanted to walk with her, and Wilma did.
 It wasn’t until Yule was gone and Gildy stepped out into the dark with Wilma that she realized she might end up delivering a baby alone in the street.
 She wasn’t sure which was more frightening—walking alone thinking about the letter from Cameo or having a baby pop out of her friend.

 But Wilma wasn’t scared.
 She jabbered about the party and the newest litters of puppies and the pros and cons of owning tarantulas and snakes.
-Before she knew it, they were across town outside the post office, where many of the townselves had already gathered and begun singing “I Want a Hippopotamus for Christmas” and “Thank an Elf.”
+Before she knew it, they were across town and outside the post office, where many of the townselves had already gathered and begun singing “I Want a Hippopotamus for Christmas” and “Thank an Elf.”
 She found LeeLee in the crowd.

 LeeLee rubbed Wilma’s belly.
 “Nice clear weather for flying.
 I’m glad to see all the regular reindeer made it, too.
 That will make things easier for Santa and Lars.”